ali-vakilzadeh/Sekke/docs/token_history.md

 3. **Offline Transfer (First Hop)**
    Payer generates a signed proof of ownership and transfers via QR.
-   Receiver’s app verifies the proof and accepts the token.
+   Receiver’s app verifies the proof and accepts the token immediately into the spendable balance (hybrid model).
    Token ownership is updated locally on both devices.
+The coin is marked as "pending server confirmation".

 4. **Multiple Offline Hops**
    Token circulates phone-to-phone (bazaar, taxi, etc.) through successive QR transfers.
 Each device maintains local record of the transfer.
+Downstream receivers can spend the token further even while previous hops are pending confirmation.

 5. **Periodic Sync**
-   All devices involved sync with the backend.
+   Devices sync with the backend.
    - Transaction proofs are uploaded.
-   - Backend reconciles the full ownership chain.
+   - Backend reconciles the ownership chain (provisional acceptance for partial chains).
    - Validates no double-spend.
+   - Applies grace period for delayed nodes (e.g. 48-72 hours).
-   - Refreshes the token (new signature) and returns it to circulation.
+   - Refreshes the token and updates status.
-   - Any freeze (due to missed sync) is lifted upon successful validation.
+   - Tokens may be frozen only for affected downstream users if gaps remain unresolved.

 6. **Overflow Handling (if applicable)**
    If token causes a wallet to exceed limit upon receipt, it is flagged and moved to the user’s online account during sync.